-- 1. (a) (i) Predict the geometries of CIF_3 , XeF_4 and SF_4 molecules using VSEPR theory - (ii) What is LCAO method?
+1. (a) (i) Predict the geometries of ClF3, XeF4 and SF4 molecules using VSEPR theory.

+(ii) What is LCAO method?
 Predict bond order and bond lengths in O_2^+ and O_2^- ions based on MO energy level diagram

-- (b) (i) Draw the MO energy level diagram for $[Co(NH_3)6]^{3+}$ and discuss its magnetic properties - (ii) Draw the Walsh diagram for H_2O molecule and predict its structure. - 2. (a) (i) Discuss the preparation of, structure of, and bonding in $N_3P_3Cl_6$. - (ii) Discuss the structure and properties of borazole
+- (b) (i) Draw the MO energy level diagram for [Co (NH3)6]3+ and discuss its magnetic properties. (ii) Draw the Walsh diagram for H2O molecule and predict its structure. - 2. (a) (i) Discuss the preparation of, structure of, and bonding in N3P3Cl6. - (ii) Discuss the structure and properties of borazole.

-- (b) (i) Explain Mialalicopause and Rosenneium theories Pauling's theory and Keggin's theory of polyacids. - (ii) Explain the method of counting skeletal electrons in cluster compounds (or) - 3. (a) (i) Draw and explain the crystal field splitting of 'd' orbitals in square planar and trigonal bipyramidal geometries. - (ii) Discuss the factors affecting crystal field splitting energies. - (or) - (b) (i) What are static and dynamic Jahn-Teller theorem and discuss its consequences - (ii) Write a note on nephelauxetic effect - 4. (a) (i) How do Tanable-Sugano diagrams differ from Orgel diagram?
-Draw Tanabe-Sugano diagram for $[V(H_2O)6]^{3+}$ - (ii) Draw the Orgel diagram for $[TiCl_4]^-$ ion and explain the electronic transition - (or) - (b) (i) Write an account on Russell Saunders coupling. - (ii) Derive the terms symbols for Ni^{2+} and identify the ground state term symbol - 5. (a) (i) Discuss different types of paramagnetic behaviour of transition metal complexes - (ii) Calculate the spin only magnetic moments of the $[MnCl_6]^{3-}$ and $[Fe(CN)6]^{3-}$
+- (b) (i) Explain Mialalicopause and Roscnneium theories, Pauling's theory and keggin's theory of polyacids. - (ii) Explain the method of counting skeletal electrons in cluster compounds - 3. (a) (i) Draw and explain the crystal field splitting of 'd' orbitals in square planar and trigonal bipyramidal geometries. - (ii) Discuss the factors affecting crystal field splitting energies.

+- (b) (i) What are static and dynamic Jahn-Teller theorem and discuss its consequences(ii) Write a note on nephelauxetic effect - 4. (a) (i) How do Tanabe Sugano diagrams differ from Orgel diagrams?
+Draw Tanabe Sugano diagram for $[V(H_2O)6]^{3+}$ - (ii) Draw the Orgel diagram for [TiCl4] ion and explain the electronic transitions.

+(b) (i) Write an account on Russell - Saunders coupling.

+(ii) Derive the term symbols for Ni^{2+} and identify the ground state term symbol

-- (b) (i) Describe the Magnetic properties of inner transition metal complexes - (ii) Determination of magnetic susceptibility a determination by Gouy's and Faraday's methods
+- 5. (a) (i) Discuss different types of paramagnetic behaviourof transition metal complexes - (ii) Calculate the spin only magnetic moments of the $[MnCl_6]^{3-}$ and $[Fe(CN)6]^3$ OR - (b) (i) Describe the Magnetic properties of inner transition metal complexes - (ii) Determination of magnetic susceptibility a determination by Gouy's and Faraday's methods